A mixture logistic model for panel data with a Markov structure: Introduction

 \section{Introduction}

 In this study, we propose a mixture logistic regression model with a Markov structure, and consider the estimation of model parameters using maximum likelihood estimation.
+To reduce the number of parameters in the model, we also propose a variable selection algorithm.
+Some results of this study, including the model framework and the E-M algorithm for computing the maximum likelihood estimators of model parameters, have been included in the report of a MOST project\cite{Cheng:2022}, which was written in Chinese.
+The variable selection algorithm is given in this article and not in \cite{Cheng:2022}.
 The proposed model can be used to analyze panel data sets containing observations of a discrete response variable $Y$ and some explanatory variables $X_1$, $\ldots$. $X_p$ at time points $1$, $\ldots$, $T$ for $n$ individuals.
 It is assumed that $Y$ can have $K$ states: $1$, $\ldots$, $K$.
 There are two features of the proposed model.
 One is that the model can be applied when the $n$ individuals are from $L$ groups and the group labels are not observed.
 The other feature is that within each group, each transition probability that the response variable $Y$ moves from current state to the next state is allowed to depend on $X_1$, $\ldots$, $X_p$ and the current state of $Y$.

 To describe the proposed model, we first introduce some notation.
 Let $\mathbf{X} = (X_1, \ldots, X_p)$.
 For $i=1$, $\ldots$, $n$, let $(Y_t^{(i)}, \mathbf{X}_t^{(i)})$ denote the observed value of $(Y, \mathbf{X})$ at time point $t$ for the $i$-th individual for $t \in \{ 1, \ldots, T\}$, and let $D^{(i)}$ denote the group membership of the $i$-th individual.
 Then the proposed model is described as follows.
 For $t = 2, \ldots, T$, $i = 1, \ldots, n$, $u =1, \ldots, K$, $v = 2 , \ldots, K$, and $\ell = 1$, $\ldots$, $L$,